Andrettin/Wyrmsun/readme.txt

 - Fixed one tile which was wrongly set to be dry mud, when it should be mud.
 - Added the Northern Wastelands map (Nidavellir).
 - Added two potions of healing to the Brown Hills map.
 - Added the Hall of Lyr map (Nidavellir, uses dungeon tileset).
+In this map, you get one random hero, and use them to clear the hall of its guards (green).
+The map is also usable in multiplayer, as the (hostile and playable) blue player receives one random hero as well.

 * Miscellaneous
 - The player now receives a warning message when new versions of Wyrmsun reset the allocation of technology points in the tech tree.